MCContent/MC-ID-API/README.md

 	<p>The MC-ID-API class is really easy to learn and use.
 You barely need any HTML programming experience, however, you should need at least just enough to create a static website!
 But anyways, you need a Cookie!
 So, here's a Cookie: <span class="mc-id mc-cookie"></<span></p>
 </body>
 ```
-See how easy it it?!?!
+See how easy it is?!?!